melahn/helm-inspector/README.md

 Pressing the 'i' key puts you in 'inspect' mode.
 In this mode, hovering over a node shows details of that node.

 Pressing the 'n' key puts you back in 'navigate' mode.

+*Note*: If you don't see the tree view, it is possibly because the file is not being served by a web server (D3 fetches the file using http(s)).
+You can easily start a local webserver using, for example, 'python -m SimpleHTTPServer' to serve local files and then access the 'helm-inspector.html' from your browser using localhost.

 #### Navigate Mode Example
 ![Navigate Mode Example](./resources/navigate-mode-example.png)